There is nothing like a spot of color to brighten the dreariest of winter days.

 “Books are not made for furniture, but there is nothing else that so beautifully furnishes a house.” ~Henry Ward Beecher

 Outfitting our children in their younger years was always a game for me.
-Shopping second-hand stores presented me with an exciting challenge to see what I could find that was inexpensive, tasteful, well-made, and would fit for a year or two!
+Shopping second-hand stores presented me with an exciting challenge to see what I could find that was inexpensive, tasteful, well-made, and would fit for a year or two or more!

 Dried flowers of the fall-blooming hydrangea make pretty bouquets and last easily through the winter.
 Pinky-Winky and Limelight are my low-water favorites.
 Paired with golden pears they are lovely.

 Sauerkraut ‘working’ on the counter makes this old homemaker and her hungry family happy.
 That means it will soon be ready to enjoy and keep us healthy during these last few months of less sunshine.

 “Life did not bring me silken gowns, Nor jewels for my hair, Nor signs of gabled foreign towns, In distant countries fair, But I can glimpse, beyond my pane, a green and friendly hill, And red geraniums aflame upon my window sill.” ~Martha Haskell Clark

 With a little hard work, the waiting 4’x8′ garden boxes promise new bounty.
 With prayer and time in the Word of God, we can gain a heart of contentment.
 A surge of thankfulness fills the homemaker’s heart.